-Knowing the relationship between density, mass, and volume is vital for the formulator.
-For instance, it allows the formulator to measure a low viscosity liquid by volume as opposed to weighing the liquid itself.
+Knowing the relationship between density, mass and volume is essential.
+It has practical value, too – allowing the formulator to measure low viscosity liquids by volume rather than by weighing the liquid.

-The excipients for an ointment are tabled below:
+The excipients needed to produce an ointment are tabled below:

 Calculate the final formula of 25g of the ointment.

-1mL of liquid paraffin does not occupy a volume of 1g meaning we need to find the density of liquid paraffin in order to make this conversion possible.
+1mL of liquid paraffin does not occupy a volume of 1g – meaning we need to find the density of liquid paraffin to make this conversion possible.
 The density of liquid paraffin is 0.88g/mL.

-With this information in mind, we need only multiply this density value by 20mL of liquid paraffin (as per the question details) to obtain the quantity of liquid paraffin in grams:
+Now we need to multiply this density by 20mL of liquid paraffin to find the quantity of liquid paraffin in grams:

-Thus, 20mL of Liquid Paraffin occupies a volume of 17.6 grams.
+20mL of liquid paraffin occupies a volume of 17.6 grams.